-- A User files a new bug using the issue-template.
+A user files a new bug using the issue-template.

-As soon as he has something to show for, the issue is moved to “Quality Assurance” for feedback.
-If neccessary, the developer should provide hints on how to test his patch in a comment on the issue.
+As soon as there is something to show for, the issue is closed and automatically moved to “Quality Assurance” for feedback from the QA team.
+If necessary, the developer provides hints on how to test the patch in a comment on the issue.

 The QA-Team tests the fix on all devices and provides feedback to the developer.
 If problems are found, the issue is re-opened and goes back to “Accepted”, otherwise it is moved to “Release Candidate” for inclusion in the next release.